Harm OCD

 ~ Who Gets Harm OCD?

 People who suffer from Harm OCD are almost always caring, responsible individuals.
 The very reason these thoughts are so distressing is because they are completely inconsistent with the person's true character and values.
-The thoughts are ego-dystonic — they horrify the person rather than excite them.
-This is a crucial distinction from any actual intent to harm.
+The thoughts are ego-dystonic — they horrify the person having them.
+Parents with Harm OCD may fear harming their own children.
+Healthcare workers may fear injuring patients.
+Loving partners may fear attacking their spouse.
+The OCD latches onto whatever the person values most and fears most losing.

 Intrusive thoughts about accidentally harming others